-java.io.Serializable
+- java.io.Serializable

 - jakarta.ejb.EJBObject

 - jakarta.ejb.EJBHome

 - jakarta.ejb.EJBLocalObject

 - jakarta.ejb.EJBLocalHome

 - jakarta.transaction.UserTransaction

-- a jakarta.naming.Context object for the java:comp/env context
+- a javax.naming.Context object for the java:comp/env context

-a reference to an Enterprise Bean local or remote business interface or no-interface view supported by the container, is passed to the setAttribute or putValue methods of an HttpSession object corresponding to a Jakarta EE distributable session.
+a reference to an Enterprise Bean local or remote business interface or no-interface view

+Web containers may support objects of other types as well.
+Web containers must throw a java.lang.IllegalArgumentException if an object that is not one of the above types, or another type supported by the container, is passed to the setAttribute or putValue methods of an HttpSession object corresponding to a Jakarta EE distributable session.
 This exception indicates to the programmer that the web container does not support moving the object between VMs.
 A web container that supports multi-VM operation must ensure that, when a session is moved from one VM to another, all objects of supported types are accurately recreated on the target VM.